Roboy/musc-le_experiment/README.md

 `rostopic list` should show `/roboy/middleware/MotorStatus` and `/roboy/middleware/MotorCommand`.
 Don't start the experiment yet.

 By default all muscles are in the force mode, i.e. controlling the spring compression.
 Initial setpoint is set to 0.
+By default, muscles are set to `FORCE` mode.

 For example, command
 ```